travis-ci/docs-travis-ci-com/user/reference/windows.md

 A point of caution: the pre-installed "mingw" Chocolatey package should **not** be used within any MSYS2 subsystem.
 (In fact, the above snippet uninstalls the "mingw" Chocolatey package to be safe.)
 Note that the [MSYS2 wiki](https://github.com/msys2/msys2/wiki/MSYS2-introduction#path) says:

->Beware that mixing in programs from other MSYS2 installations, Cygwin installations, compiler toolchains or even various other programs is not supported and will probably break things in unexpected ways.
+> Be aware that mixing in programs from other MSYS2 installations, Cygwin installations, compiler toolchains or even various other programs is not supported and will probably break things in unexpected ways.